macmade/PWR/README.md

 #### Footprints Library

-This project requires the [XS-Labs KiCad Library](https://github.com/macmade/XS-KiCad-Library) to be installed in KicCad.
+This project requires the [XS-Labs KiCad Library](https://github.com/macmade/XS-KiCad-Library) to be installed in KiCad.

 ### Board